wistia/wistia-open-docs/_posts/account-setup.md

 {% post_image hashed_id: '1d3b8b8cc903d5df0a3dd9432dd6933428e305b3', width: 600, class: 'center' %}

 In the section labeled "Wistia Subdomain", you will see a text box showing the current URL of your Wistia account (in the case of the above picture,`http://home.wistia.com`).
-Type the name you wish to use instead in the text box (only letters, numbers, and hyphens) and press <span class="faux_button">Update Account Settings</span> at the bottom to save your changes.
+Type the name you wish to use instead in the text box (only letters, numbers, and hyphens) and press *Save Settings* at the bottom to save your changes.

 {{ "Once you change the URL for your account, all previous links referenced by <em>http://YourOldName.wistia.com</em> will no longer work." | note }}